What is the Role of a Divorce Coach During the Divorce Process?

 If you’ve concluded that getting a divorce is the right step in your life, you still have a huge emotional journey ahead of you.
 To get through this period, you need support–emotional and professional.

-A divorce lawyer helps facilitate the legal dissolution of your marriage; a Singapore divorce coach helps you manage the process such that it moves forward smoothly and you’ll be prepared to embrace the new life that comes afterward.
+As a divorce lawyer, I can help facilitate the legal dissolution of your marriage; as a Singapore divorce coach, I can help you manage the process so that it moves forward smoothly, leaving you better prepared to embrace your new life.

 Here are (5) five ways a divorce coach can help you through your divorce.

 Divorce involves an incredible amount of personal and financial documentation, from real estate deeds to birth certificates to bank statements.
 Your lawyer needs these documents to help you achieve the best possible outcome.

 A Singapore divorce coach can help you gather these documents, notify you of gaps in your dossier, answer questions about the significance of a document, and generally keep your document collection process on track.

 You’re probably going to experience significant financial and lifestyle changes post-divorce.
 A divorce coach can help you visualize the changes you should expect in light of your particular circumstances.
 Your coach would then work with you to determine what you need, both in your divorce and new life, to lessen any negative impact of those changes.